By: Vincent Totino

 When choosing a network carrier, you'll want to consider several different factors before making your decision.
 These factors include:

-For a set monthly charge, some mobile carriers provide a plan with an unlimited data allowance.
+For a set monthly charge, some mobile carriers provide a plan with unlimited data.
 Others provide more adaptable options where you only pay for the features you utilize.
 If you plan on using lots of data, opting for a carrier with unlimited plans may be your best option.

 Some service providers' payment plans involve additional fees.
 These costs could apply to services like international calling, WiFi hotspots, ringtone subscriptions, and insurance policies.
 Ask the service provider about any additional costs you could have to pay before signing up for a plan.